MiRitter87/trading-cockpit-frontend/README.md

 - A candlestick chart with annotations for Distribution Days for ETFs, sectors and industry groups
 - A candlestick chart with annotations for Follow-Through Days for ETFs, sectors and industry groups
 - The Ritter Market Trend for the overall database as well as selected lists
+- The Ritter Pattern Indicator for the overall database as well as selected lists
+- A candlestick chart with annotations for Pocket Pivots for all instruments
+- A candlestick chart that can be customized with multiple moving averages, indicators as well as horizontal lines

 ## Technology